- Asthma & Allergy Foundation of America - https://aafa.org -

 Are Tree Pollen Counts Getting Worse?

-Most trees bear “male” and “female” flowers on the same plant.
-However, there are some “female” trees that produce fruit and seeds, and do not release pollen into the air.
-These trees rely on insects and small animals to transfer pollen for pollination.
-There are also “male” trees that do not produce fruit and seeds, but release pollen instead.
-These trees rely on the wind to carry pollen to other trees for pollination.
+Trees are effective tools at helping regulate climate.
+Many trees are monoecious, which means they have pollinating flowers and fruit-, seed-, and nut-bearing flowers on the same plant.
+But there are some fruit-, seed-, and nut-bearing trees that do not release pollen.
+These are called “female” trees.
+These trees rely on small animals and insects to transfer pollen.
+Other trees release pollen but do not produce fruit, seeds, or nuts.
+These are called “male” trees.
+They rely on the wind to carry pollen to other trees for pollination.

 What Is the Treatment for Tree Pollen Allergy?